ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

             * OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol, which allows computing clients to verify the identity of an end-user based on the authentication performed by an authorization server, as well as to obtain basic profile information about the end-user in an interoperable and REST-like manner.

         * API Keys
             * An API key is an identifier meant to identify the origin of web service requests (or similar types of requests).
 A key is generated the first time a user attempts to gain authorized access to a system through registration.
 From there, the API key becomes associated with a secret token, and is submitted alongside requests going forward.
 When the user attempts to re-enter the system, their unique key is used to prove that they’re the same user as before.
-This API Authentication Method is very fast and reliable, but is frequently misused.
+This API Authentication Method is very fast and reliable but is frequently misused.
 More importantly, this method of authentication is not a method of authorization.
 2. Authorization
     * Enables fine grained authorization to API resources based on authenticated user roles.
     This involves checking resources that the user is authorized to access or modify via defined roles.
 3. Caching resources
     * Allows caching of API responses in the Gateway to reduce overall traffic to the back-end API.
-    Latency will be improved because the API gateway can talk directly with the backend service or can use the cached resource and doesn't have to fetch the information multipe times.
+    Latency will be improved because the API gateway can talk directly with the backend service or can use the cached resource and doesn't have to fetch the information multiple times.
-    With caching you also avoid that the backend service will be overloaded by requesting the same information over and over again.
+    With caching you also avoid that the backend service will be overloaded by requesting the same information repeatedly.
     Resources can be cashed for a specified time-to-live (TTL) period.
     The gateway will retrieve the resource again from the backend service once the time has passed, and a new request comes in.
 4. White/Blacklisting possibilities